A Contour Stochastic Gradient Langevin Dynamics Algorithm for Simulations of Multi-modal Distributions: Numerical studies

 To explore the performance of CSGLD in quantity estimation with the weighed averaging estimator, we compare CSGLD ($\zeta=0.75$) with SGLD and KSGLD in estimating the posterior mean $\int_{\MX} \bx \pi(\bx)d\bx$, where KSGLD was implemented by assuming $\btheta_{\star}$ is known and sampling from $\varpi_{\Psi_{\btheta_{\star}}}$ directly.
 Each algorithm was run for 10 times, and we recorded the mean absolute estimation error along with iterations.
-As shown in Fig.\ref{CSGLD_stats}(c), the estimation error of SGLD decays quite slow and rarely converges due to the high energy barrier.
+As shown in Figure \ref{fig: 4c}, the estimation error of SGLD decays quite slow and rarely converges due to the high energy barrier.
 On the contrary, KSGLD converges much faster, which shows the advantage of sampling from a flattened distribution $\varpi_{\Psi_{\btheta_{\star}}}$.
 Admittedly, $\btheta_{\star}$ is unknown in practice.
 CSGLD instead adaptively updates its invariant distribution while optimizing the parameter ${\btheta}$ until \emph{an optimization-sampling equilibrium} is reached.
 In the early period of the run, CSGLD converges slightly slower than KSGLD, but soon it becomes as efficient as KSGLD.

 Finally, we compare the sample path and learning rate for CSGLD and SGLD.
-As shown in Fig.\ref{trajectory}(a), SGLD tends to be trapped in a deep local optimum for an exponentially long time.
+As shown in Figure \ref{fig: 3a}, SGLD tends to be trapped in a deep local optimum for an exponentially long time.
 CSGLD, in contrast, possesses a {\it self-adjusting mechanism} for escaping from local traps.
-In the early period of a run, CSGLD might suffer from a similar local-trap problem as SGLD (see Fig.\ref{trajectory}(b)).
-In this case, the components of $\btheta$ corresponding to the current subregion will increase very fast, eventually rendering a smaller or even negative stochastic gradient multiplier which \emph{bounces the sampler back to high energy regions}.
-To illustrate the process, we plot a bouncy zone and an absorbing zone in Fig.\ref{trajectory}(c).
+In the early period of a run, CSGLD might suffer from a similar local-trap problem as SGLD (see Figure \ref{fig: 3b}).
+In this case, the components of $\btheta$ corresponding to the current subregion will increase very fast, eventually rendering a smaller or even negative gradient multiplier which \emph{bounces the sampler back to high energy regions}.
+To illustrate the process, we plot a bouncy zone and an absorbing zone in Figure \ref{fig: 3c}.
 The bouncy zone enables the sampler to ``jump'' over large energy barriers to explore other modes.
 As the run continues, $\btheta_k$ converges to $\btheta_{\star}$.
-Fig.\ref{trajectory}(d) shows that larger bouncy ``jumps'' (in red lines) can potentially be induced in the bouncy zone, which occurs in both local and global optima.
+Figure \ref{fig: 3d} shows that larger bouncy ``jumps'' (in red lines) can potentially be induced in the bouncy zone, which occurs in both local and global optima.
 Due to the {\it self-adjusting mechanism}, CSGLD has the local trap problem much alleviated.